SturmB/trakt/import.md

 ## Purpose

- * Import Movies or TVShows IDs from CSV file format into Trakt.tv.
+ * Import Movies or TVShows IDs from CSV file format into Trakt.tv, optionally with a specific date and time.
  * Import Ratings of Movies or TVShows IDs from CSV file format into Trakt.tv.

 ## Requirements